jean-roland/LCSF_Doc/index.md

 ## When to use LCSF

 A typical use case of LCSF is when you're developping an application where distant systems with limited ressources need to automatically exchange data (send order, retrieve sensor measurements, status reports...).
-They will do so through a custom set of command and response (called a command set) to structure the information.
+They will do so, using a custom set of commands and responses (called a command set) that structures the information to exchange.

-LCSF provides you a method to define the command set, and to represent it in a way to minimise its size footprint.
+LCSF provides you with a method to define the command set, and represent it in a way to minimise its size footprint.

 ## LCSF command set description

 A command set in LCSF is called a protocol and is the top hierarchical object.
 A protocol is composed of a number of commands.

-### Commands types
+### Command types

 There are two types of commands:
 * Simple commands, that are enough by themselves (e.g. ping, acknowledge, reset, abort...).